bitcoin/bitcoin/doc/policy/mempool-replacements.md

    *Rationale*: Try to prevent DoS attacks where an attacker causes the network to repeatedly relay transactions each paying a tiny additional amount in fees, e.g. just 1 satoshi.

-5. The number of original transactions does not exceed 100.
-More precisely, the sum of all directly conflicting transactions' descendant counts (number of transactions inclusive of itself and its descendants) must not exceed 100; it is possible that this overestimates the true number of original transactions.
+5. The number of directly conflicting transactions does not exceed 100.

-   *Rationale*: Try to prevent DoS attacks where an attacker is able to easily occupy and flush out significant portions of the node's mempool using replacements with multiple directly conflicting transactions, each with large descendant sets.

-6. The replacement transaction's feerate is greater than the feerates of all directly conflicting transactions.

-   *Rationale*: This rule was originally intended to ensure that the replacement transaction is preferable for block-inclusion, compared to what would be removed from the mempool.
-This rule predates ancestor feerate-based transaction selection.

-This set of rules is similar but distinct from BIP125.
+   *Rationale*: Limit CPU usage required to update the mempool for so many transactions being removed at once.

+6. The feerate diagram of the mempool must be strictly improved by the replacement transaction.

+   *Rationale*: This ensures that block fees in all future blocks will go up after the replacement (ignoring tail effects at the end of a block).

 ## History